CuisineBakery

 Worth the queue: Pastel de nata

-The 1707 grocery and bakery on Piccadilly in Mayfair London, founded by William Fortnum and Hugh Mason, claims the original Scotch egg (1738) and runs the food hall and hamper rooms.
+The 1707 grocery and bakery on Piccadilly in Mayfair London, founded by William Fortnum and Hugh Mason, claims the original Scotch egg (1738) and runs.

 Tip: The basement food hall queue is shorter than the main bakery counter.
 The Diamond Jubilee Tea Salon books two weeks ahead.